EricZinda/Perplexity/docs/mrscon/devhowto0010MRS.md

 Predications are "predicate-logic-like" in that they state a relation or a fact about their arguments that must be true in order for the MRS to be true.
 The arguments are most often variables and, if you find values for all the variables that make all the predications in the MRS true in a given world, then you have "solved" or "resolved" the MRS. You have figured out (in a sense) the meaning of the sentence.
 So, predications do the work in an MRS by providing constraints or restrictions on the variables they are passed.

 For example: the predication `_table_n_1(x9)` in the example above is saying "restrict the set of things in the variable `x9` to be only those which are a 'table'" or, alternatively: "ensure that `x9` contains a 'table'".
 Depending on how you ultimately solve the MRS, you might look at these variables as containing sets or individual items.
-Our approach will start by iteratively solving the MRS using individual items, so we'll be describing predications as restricting to individual items for the rest of the tutorial.
+Our approach will start by iteratively solving the MRS using sets.

 If we evaluated a different predication such as `_large_a_1(x9)` immediately afterward, it would mean "also make sure the thing in `x9` is 'large'".
 An MRS that contains both predications like that is saying, "restrict `x9` to be a 'large table' from the world we are talking about".